adamsteer/f4g-oceania-pdal/workshop/4-python-and-pdal.md

 ## PDAL as a python library

-This is best demonstrated in a Jupyter notebook.
+This is best demonstrated in a Jupyter notebook (underway)

 [next - entwine](5-entwine.md)